Keyboard shortcuts

 Through building the source code

-Building Vinegar from source is only meant for developers and shouldn’t be necessary for the vast majority of users.
-To build Vinegar from source, you first need to make sure that you have the following dependencies installed:
+Building Vinegar from source is mainly meant for developers and shouldn’t be necessary for the vast majority of users.

 • Go >=1.22.0